flxj/platdb/README.md

 Platdb uses SpatialObject to represent a spatial object, the coord field to represent its boundaries, the key field to be a globally unique name, and the data field to be the data associated with the object (can be empty)

-For more introductions to other region methods, refer to the document [xxxxxxx]
+For more introduction to the method of region, please refer to [TODO]

 ### Backup